alex-oswald/alexoswald.com/_posts/2020-10-28-creating-my-static-blog-site.md

 - Static site generator - I wanted to use a static site generator for its simplicity and speed benefits.
 - Custom domain - Use the domain I purchased: `alexoswald.com`
-- Fast & secure - It needs to be fast & secure.
-Consistent load times under 750-1000ms would be nice.
+- Fast & secure - It needs to be secure and fast, with caching.
 - Cheap, less than $50 per year - The domain is $20 a year from GoDaddy with privacy.
 That leaves $30 for hosting and security.

 I am a Microsoft fan and .NET fanatic so I will most always utilize their tools.